naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 This will generate an Angular application in a directory `greeter-ui`.

-> **Note** that this command won't generate separate HTML template files, styles or specifications.
+> **Note** that this command won't generate separate HTML templates, stylesheets or specifications.
 For more information, refer to [Angular CLI docs](https://angular.io/cli/new).

-Add `HttpClientModule` in `@NgModule imports` to provide support for calling REST APIs.
+To call the REST endpoint, we'd need `HttpClientModule`.
+Add it in the `imports` of `@NgModule` decorator of `AppModule`.

 ```typescript
 import { BrowserModule } from "@angular/platform-browser";